danielsollondon/azvmimagebuilder/quickquickstarts/0_Creating_a_Custom_Windows_Managed_Image/readme.md

 Happy Image Building!!!

+>> Note!!
+You will notice the code below is all in Bash, with AZ CLI.
+We now have PowerShell equivalent example in preview [here](https://github.com/danielsollondon/azvmimagebuilder/tree/master/solutions/5_PowerShell_deployments#using-powershell-to-create-a-windows-10-custom-image-using-azure-vm-image-builder-preview-example).

 ### Register for Image Builder / VM / Storage Features
 ```bash
 az feature register --namespace Microsoft.VirtualMachineImages --name VirtualMachineTemplatePreview